-Key Stage 5 careers programme supports pupils in planning for their future, including university and alternative pathways.
+Our Key Stage 5 careers programme supports pupils in planning for their future, including university and alternative pathways.
 This includes:

-- Make informed choices about the full range of options available - Experience the world of work through work placement - Complete a session of impartial advice and guidance - Have access to two providers of vocational and technical qualifications - Have meaningful employer encounters - Develop their future career ideas and plans - Make a successful transition to adult life
+- making informed choices about the full range of options available - experiencing the world of work through work placement - completing a session of impartial advice and guidance - having access to two providers of vocational and technical qualifications - having meaningful employer encounters - developing their future career ideas and plans - making a successful transition to adult life.

-4.1 Pupils with special educational needs or disabilities (SEND)
+Pupils with special educational needs or disabilities (SEND)

 All students at Ripplevale school have SEND.
-It is expected that they will all be able to access a careers programme meeting the Gatsby benchmarks with adjustments and additional support as needed.
+It is expected that they will all be able to access a careers programme meeting the Gatsby benchmarks, with adjustments and additional support as needed.